mapprotocol/docs/map-protocol/validator/Rewards.md

 So per validator will receive the reward:

 - `ValidatorReceived` = `(`EpochReward`-`CommunityFundReward`)` \* `Punishment` \* (`P` +` mySorce`) / (`N` * `P` + `Sorce1` + `Score2` +...`ScoreN`).

 - `P`   A fixed reward proportion shared by the validator(p>0, p<=1, default value is 1)

 - `N`  Number of validator

 - `Punishment`  Punishment mechanism param.

 The score is calculated by this formula:

 - `NewScore` = `UptimeScore` \* `AdjustmentSpeed`+`OldScore` \* `(1 - `AdjustmentSpeed`)`

 - `UptimeScore` This is score of work done at `TotalMonitoredBlocks`.

-  - The `TotalMonitoredBlocks` are the total number of block on which we monitor uptime for the epoch
+  - The `TotalMonitoredBlocks` are the total number of block on which we monitor uptime for the epoch.

   - `TotalMonitoredBlocks` value range is  `[EpochFirstBlock + lookbackWindowSize(defult = 12) -1,EpochLastBlock - BlocksToSkipAtEpochEnd(defult = 2)]`

   - `lookbackWindowSize` A fixed value about lookbackWindow check whether the validator has signed in a fixed interval.
   - If you have a successful sign in `[NowBlockNumber-lookbackWindow ,NowBlockNumber]`, we will regard your current block as a successful work.

   - `BlocksToSkipAtEpochEnd` represents the number of blocks to skip on the monitoring window from the end of the epoch

     - About currently we skip blocks:

     - lastBlock => its parentSeal is on firstBlock of next epoch

     - lastBlock - 1 => parentSeal is on lastBlockOfEpoch, but validatorScore is computed with lastBlockOfEpoch and before updating scores

     - (lastBlock-1 could be counted, but much harder to implement)

   - About first block to monitor:

-    - we can't monitor uptime when current lookbackWindow crosses the epoch boundary
+    - we can't monitor uptime when current lookbackWindow crosses the epoch boundary.

-    - thus, first block to monitor is the final block of the lookbackwindow that starts at firstBlockOfEpoch
+    - thus, first block to monitor is the final block of the lookbackwindow that starts at firstBlockOfEpoch.

   - So `UptimeScore` = `SignedBlocks ` / `TotalMonitoredBlocks`.

     - `SignedBlocks ` Number of blocks signed by validator,this will be checked every time the block is produced.
     - First, check whether the current block is in `BlocksToSkipAtEpochEnd`.
     - Second, check whether the current block review period is signed.
 If it exists, the signature will be regarded